MarcosShiuuri/todo-flask/README.md

 # FlaskTodo
-ToDo app using Flask, HTML5 and CSS
+ToDo app using Python Flask, HTML5 and CSS

 What's need to be done yet:
   Use CSS for style